Adaptation & Resilience, Land Use

 PROJECT

-As an expansion effort of the work being done as a part of the data.org’s Inclusive Growth and Recovery Challenge in India, BASE and Empa are developing open access, data-science-based mobile wp-contentlication Your Virtual Cold-Chain Assistant (YourVCCA) for Nigeria.
+As an expansion effort of the work being done as a part of the data.org’s Inclusive Growth and Recovery Challenge in India, BASE and Empa are developing open access, data-science-based mobile application Your Virtual Cold-Chain Assistant (YourVCCA) for Nigeria.
 YourVCCA seeks to enable smallholders to optimise their production and farm management decisions and gain access to sustainable cooling.

-The wp-content digitises the processes required for clean technology providers to offer the servitisation business model to their customers.
+The app digitises the processes required for clean technology providers to offer the servitisation business model to their customers.
 With this model, farmers gain access to the most efficient, reliable and sustainable off-grid cooling while only paying for the amount of food they store with the servitisation business model (pay per kg-day), avoiding any upfront investment.
 Service providers own and maintain the cooling facilities, thereby covering the operational costs.
 This long-term commitment serves as an incentive for them to install the most energy-efficient equipment and perform high-quality maintenance.

 The expansion of the project YourVCCA to Nigeria is commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ).
 It is being carried out by BASE in partnership with Empa on behalf of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
 Parallel funding is received from the data.org Inclusive Growth and Recovery Challenge, which, launched in partnership with the Rockefeller Foundation and the Mastercard Center for Inclusive Growth, aims to tackle society’s most significant challenges and help people and communities thrive by harnessing the power of data science.